Planning a quick one-day trip to Seville? Here’s what to do in one day in Seville, for a visit you will never forget!

 Tour the Royal Alcazar of Seville

-Don’t miss the Patio de las Doncellas, framed with lacy arches and a sunken garden in the middle.
+Don’t miss the Patio de las Doncellas, framed with lacy arches and a sunken garden and reflecting pool in the middle.
 Gaze in awe at the Salón de Embajadores, with its beautiful wood ceiling.

 Admire the enormous tapestries in the Salón de los Tapices.
 Visit the Baños de Doña María de Padilla for that iconic photo of the baths.